vijaybolleypally/Protractor/README.md

 -------------

 **Prerequisites:**
-> - Install Nodejs and NPM
+> - Install Nodejs and NPM (npm version should be 3 +)
 > - Run npm install at project root directory (i.e protractortests/)

 **How to run and view reports:**

-1. Run *node setUpGlobals* with environmnet and language specific to your test run
+1. Run *node setUpGlobals* with environment and language specific to your test run

-    > Example: node setUpGlobals Prod FR_Fn means French language and production env is selected (by default QA and US_En is taken if no info given)
+    > Example: node setUpGlobals Prod FR_Fn means French language and production env is selected (by default QA and US_En is taken if no info given,and environment name,language is not case sensitive but they keyword that is given should match with file name in data folder)

 2. Run *protractor protractor.conf.js* to run all suites

-     >  protractor protractor.conf.js --suite [login to run only login suite]
+     >  protractor protractor.conf.js --suite login [to run only login suite]

 3. Open *test_reports/html_reports/Myreports.html* to view run results